Kakunodate, a castle town that flourished during the time of the Satake clan [Senboku City's highlights ③]

 Koshogatsu is the name for Oshogatsu, which falls on January 1st (through January 3rd), and events are often held to mark the end of the New Year.
 Nowadays, depending on the region, Koshogatsu refers to either Koshogatsu according to the old calendar (around February 15th) or January 15th according to the new calendar, and there is no set rule

-The "Hifuri Kamakura" is held every year on February 14th, the first day of the new year according to the lunar calendar.
-The "Hifuri Kamakura" was originally called "Kamakura", but about 20 to 30 years ago it was renamed "Hifuri Kamakura" to distinguish it from the "Kamakura" event held in Yokote City, Akita Prefecture .
+The "Hifuri Kamakura" festival is held every year on February 14th, which is the Little New Year according to the old lunar calendar.
+The "Hifuri Kamakura" festival was originally called "Kamakura," butabout 20 to 30 years ago it was renamed "Hifuri Kamakura" to distinguish it from the "Kamakura" festival held in Yokote City, Akita Prefecture.

 The origin of the Sagicho festival is the burning of decorations such as New Year's decorations and New Year's pine decorations